 Calendars are also used as part of a complete timekeeping system: date and time of day together specify a moment in time.
 In the modern world, timekeepers can show time, date, and weekday.
 Some may also show the lunar phase.

 The Gregorian calendar is the de facto international standard and is used almost everywhere in the world for civil purposes.
-The widely-used solar aspect is a cycle of leap days in a 400-year cycle designed to keep the duration of the year aligned with the solar year.[38]
-There is a lunar aspect which approximates the position of the moon during the year, and is used in the calculation of the date of Easter.[39]
-Each Gregorian year has either 365 or 366 days (the leap day being inserted as 29 February), amounting to an average Gregorian year of 365.2425 days (compared to a solar year of 365.2422 days).[40]
+The widely used solar aspect is a cycle of leap days in a 400-year cycle designed to keep the duration of the year aligned with the solar year.[37]
+There is a lunar aspect which approximates the position of the moon during the year, and is used in the calculation of the date of Easter.[38]
+Each Gregorian year has either 365 or 366 days (the leap day being inserted as 29 February), amounting to an average Gregorian year of 365.2425 days (compared to a solar year of 365.2422 days).[39]

-The calendar was introduced in 1582 as a refinement to the Julian calendar, which had been in use throughout the European Middle Ages, amounting to a 0.002% correction in the length of the year.[38]
+The Gregorian calendar was introduced in 1582 as a refinement to the Julian calendar, that had been in use throughout the European Middle Ages, amounting to a 0.002% correction in the length of the year.[37]
 During the Early Modern period, its adoption was mostly limited to Roman Catholic nations, but by the 19th century it had become widely adopted for the sake of convenience in international trade.
-The last European country to adopt it was Greece, in 1923.[41]
+The last European country to adopt it was Greece, in 1923.[40]

 The calendar epoch used by the Gregorian calendar is inherited from the medieval convention established by Dionysius Exiguus and associated with the Julian calendar.
 The year number is variously given as AD (for Anno Domini) or CE (for Common Era or Christian Era).[41]